auth0/docs/articles/integrations/_template.md

 ### 3. Follow the live documentation

-Now you will be directed to a tutorial for this integration containing information customized for your account.
+Now you will be directed to a Tutorial for this integration containing information customized for your account.
 You may need to enter information from ${meta.title}.
 Simply follow each of the steps as shown:

 ![](/media/articles/integrations/third-party-apps/${image1})